tmtsoftware/csw/docs/src/main/apps/cswconfigclientcli.md

  * `-c, --comment` optional create comment

 ### get
-retrieves a file for a given path, stored in config service, and writes it to the output file.
+retrieves a file for a given path and saves it to the output file.
 Latest file is fetched if neither date nor id is specified.

  * 'relativeRepoPath' is path in the repository
  * `-o`, `--out` is output file path
- * `--id` optional parameter. version id of the repository file to get.
+ * `--id` optional. if specified this id will be matched
- * `--date` optional parameter. ex.
-2017-04-16T16:15:23.503Z
+ * `--date` optional. if specified will get the file matching this date.
+Format: 2017-04-16T16:15:23.503Z

 ### delete
  deletes the file at specified path in the repository